 4.4 The scrutineers decisions will be final and will be given to the committee for judgment.

 4.5 The Committee will decide on any action taken over any breach of these rules.
-This could mean loss of points or disqualification from the entire event of a guilty driver.
+This could mean loss of points or disqualification from the entire event.

 4.6 Cars will be placed in ‘parc ferme’ prior to the start of the race heats.
 Cars must be returned to ‘parc ferme’ until the final heat has finished and scrutineering has completed.